dzhavat/dzhavat.github.io/_posts/2020-05-25-links-to-all-slides-from-ngvikings-2020.md

 * [Video](https://youtu.be/B4mqeXbNGkY?t=13047)

 Aaaaaand that’s it for this year!
-Hope you enjoyed the conference and got inspired and learned something new.
+Hope you enjoyed the conference, got inspired and learned something new.
 See you next year.
 Hopefully in person 😎